Freeport Area of Bataan: 1969–2010: Mariveles Free Trade Zone, and Bataan Export Processing Zone/Bataan Economic Zone

-On November 20, 1972, the Bataan Export Processing Zone (BEPZ) became the first official economic zone in the Philippines through Republic Act 5490 of 1969 primarily authored by Congressman Pablo Roman of Bataan and Presidential Decree 66 (with the latter also creating Export Processing Zone Authority (EPZA)).
-The BEPZ was one of the most progressive communities in Luzon during its first decade of operation.
-The area attracted over one hundred multinational locators.
 However, in the 90s to 2000s BEPZ (now renamed as Bataan Economic Zone or BEZ after the enactment of Republic Act 7916 in February 1995) stagnated and declined after it was outcompeted by two newly formed freeport zones from the remnants of American bases in nearby Clark and Subic Bay.
 RA 7916 also led to the change from EPZA to Philippine Economic Zone Authority (PEZA).
-EPZA/PEZA operated and managed the zone until June 30, 2010.